Mental Health Takes Center Stage At New York Fashion Week

-NEW YORK CITY, NY, USA, February 9, 2024 /EINPresswire / -- When you think of New York Fashion Week, what comes to your mind?
+New York City, NY, USA - February 09, 2024 - When you think of New York Fashion Week, what comes to your mind?
 Glitz and glamour?
 Models walking down a runway?
 Mental Health?
 The Break Free Designer Showcase is a powerful statement that recovery permeates to every industry and should be celebrated on a global stage.
 The Break Free Foundation is the only non-profit on the fashion calendar each season whose advocacy is as vibrant as the fashions walking down the runway.

 This season, fashion designers Alexandra Nyman of LadyCat, Tyrone Chablis of Chablis Designs, Devan Markiewicz of Dmarxx Design, Aisha Lee of Me by Lee Boutique, Michael Moss of Big Man Culture, and At Night We Prey, are all set to unite during NYFW to raise awareness on mental health and recovery.